Keeping it Weird & Local in PDX...Portland Urban Winery Tasting Room

 My wines are locally made in small batches, usually less than 200 cases, with the Bodhichitta, Pinot Cellars and The Winery at Manzanita label showcasing Oregon grape wines (Pinot gris, Chardonnay, Marechal Foch, Pinot noir, etc.), honey wines (mead) and dry fruit wines (rhubarb, apple, blueberry, blackberry).
 I source from small, local vineyards that are usually 20 acres or less.
 Each wine come from single vineyards and is 100% of that varietal unless a specified blend.

 Yes, I'm not afraid to be WINE WEIRD or creative!
 I enjoy making different, innovative types of wine.
 They are actually more difficult to make than grape wines.

 I opened The Portland Wine Bar and Winery Tasting Room in March 2012.
 It just keeps getting better every year.
 We focus on local, small batch wines from other small Oregon and Washington wineries and keep rotating the wines.
 I go out tasting regularly and pull in new wines that I find out in the field and bring the wines back to one of the handful of Portland wineries.
 As a Portland urban winery tasting room, we host a large number of tourists seeking out Pacific Northwest Wines, especially Oregon Pinot noir.

 The Winery at Manzanita is the home of our Oregon wine production, in Manzanita, Oregon, on the Oregon Coast, just 15 miles south of Cannon Beach and 1.5 hours from Portland.

-My wines are available exclusively online and in the our tasting rooms in downtown Portland, Oregon, at The Portland Wine Bar and at the winery.
+My wines are available exclusively in our tasting rooms in downtown Portland, Oregon, at The Portland Wine Bar and at the winery.

 I hope you can stop by for a tasting, flight or glass of wine and enjoy one of our many PNW wines.